-On 25 September 2015, UNEP, the Government of Germany, and the UNDP, supported by the PAGE secretariat, hosted a high-level panel discussion in New York on the economic frameworks and investments that trigger a shift towards an inclusive sustainable growth path and opportunities to achieve the Sustainable Development Goals (SDGs) through this shift.
+On 25 September 2015, UN Environment, the Government of Germany, and the UNDP, supported by the PAGE secretariat, hosted a high-level panel discussion in New York on the economic frameworks and investments that trigger a shift towards an inclusive sustainable growth path and opportunities to achieve the Sustainable Development Goals (SDGs) through this shift.

 The Sustainable Development Goals (SDGs) - and SDG 8 in particular - highlight the need to put environmental sustainability and social inclusion at the centre of economic frameworks by promoting "sustained, inclusive and sustainable economic growth, full and productive employment, and decent work for all".
 Achieving all the SDGs will require a major shift in investment flows to transform our economies and infrastructure to achieve prosperity for all on a healthy planet.
 Given the interdependence of the SDGs, broad interagency and collaborative open partnerships will be needed to ensure a coordinated response for those countries seeking transformative change at global and national levels.